Can Large Language Models Address Open-Target Stance Detection?: Experiments

 \subsection{Dataset and Model}

 To ensure a fair comparison between TSE and LLM models, we use the same dataset as TSE’s zero-shot setup.
-VAST \citep{allaway-mckeown-2020-zero} is used to compare LLMs across different settings.
-Both TSE and VAST datasets contain three stance classes (\textit{Favor}, \textit{Against}, \textit{None}), and contain 3,000 and 5,100 samples, respectively, in our study.
-VAST, originally a multi-target dataset, is converted to a single-target format (conversion process in Appendix \ref{app:vast_processing}) to match the scope of our study.
-TSE has 500 samples for each of 6 targets (see Appendix \ref{app:dataset_samples}), while VAST includes 2,145 unique targets.
-We classify samples as explicit or non-explicit by removing stop words and special characters, lemmatizing all words, and checking for target words in the text.
-This results in 1,804 explicit and 1,196 non-explicit samples from TSE, and 3,120 explicit and 1,980 non-explicit samples from VAST (see Appendix \ref{app:dataset_samples}).
-Note that, due to the lack of code and details from TSE for reproducing target generation and selection, we cannot use other SD datasets for benchmarking.
-In our focused contribution, we use both proprietary and non-proprietary LLMs, including GPT-3.5, GPT-4o, Llama-3, and Mistral to address our two research questions (§\ref{sec:intro}).
+In addition to TSE dataset, we include VAST \citep{allaway-mckeown-2020-zero} and EZSTANCE \citep{zhao-caragea-2024-ez} to evaluate LLMs across different settings.
+As shown in Table \ref{tbl:dataset_stat}, all three datasets contain three stance classes (\textit{Favor}, \textit{Against}, \textit{None}) and include 3000, 5100, and 9313 samples, respectively, in our study.
+To align with the scope of our study, the multi-target VAST and EZSTANCE datasets are converted into single-target formats (details in Appendix \ref{app:dataset_proc}).
+TSE, VAST, and EZSTANCE feature 6, 2145, and 6873 unique targets, respectively.
+These datasets—particularly VAST and EZSTANCE—cover a wide range of domains and unique targets that are rarely used in stance detection, highlighting the practical challenges of the OTSD task.
+Samples are classified as explicit or non-explicit through preprocessing steps, including stop-word and special character removal, word lemmatization, and checking for target words in the text.
+This process results in 1804 explicit and 1196 non-explicit samples from TSE dataset, 3120 explicit and 1980 non-explicit samples from VAST (see Appendix \ref{app:dataset_samples}), and 9313 explicit and 149 non-explicit samples from EZSTANCE.
+Note that due to the lack of code and details from the TSE method for reproducing target generation and selection, we could not use other SD datasets for benchmarking.
+For models, we use both proprietary and non-proprietary LLMs, including GPT-3.5, GPT-4o, Gemini-flash-8B, Gemini-pro, Llama-3-8B, Llama-3-70B, Mistral-small, and Mistral-large (description in Appendix ~\ref{app:model_description}).